BlackBoxVision/react-native-mercadopago-px/docs/docs/requisites.md

 You'll need to replace `ACCESS_TOKEN` with your application account access token.

 <div class="alert alert--warning" role="alert" style={{ backgroundColor: '#FFD026', color: '#002b40' }}>
-  Remember using <strong>payer@email.com</strong> payer email to test with the rest of items in this example. <strong>Another email will not work.</strong>
+  Remember using <strong>payer@email.com</strong> payer email to test with the rest of the items in this example. <strong>Any other email will not work.</strong>
 </div>
 <br/>

-If you've more doubts you can read more documentation in this portal:
+If you have any more doubts you can read the documentation in this portal:

 - [MercadoPago Developers](https://developers.mercadopago.com/)